-11.8.
-The Space Station Code of Conduct will be developed by the partners and submitted to the MCB for approval Each partner must have approved the Space Station Code of Conduct before it provides Space Station Crew.
-The Space Station Code of Conduct will, inter alia establish a clear chain of command on-orbit, clear relationship between ground and on-orbit management; and management hierarchy; set forth standards for work and activities in space, and, as appropriate, on the ground; establish responsibilities with respect to elements and equipment; set forth disciplinary regulations; establish physical and information security guidelines; and provide the Space Station Commander appropriate authority and responsibility, on behalf of all the partners, to enforce safety procedures, physical and information security procedures and crew rescue procedures for the Space Station.
+11.9.
+The Space Station Code of Conduct will be developed by the partners and submitted to the MCB for approval.
+Except as otherwise provided in Article 11.2, each partner must have approved the Space Station Code of Conduct before it provides Space Station crew.
+The Space Station Code of Conduct will, inter alia: establish a clear chain of command on-orbit; clear relationship between ground and on-orbit management; and management hierarchy; set forth standards for work and activities in space, and, as appropriate, on the ground; establish responsibilities with respect to elements and equipment; set forth disciplinary regulations; establish physical and information security guidelines; and provide the Space Station Commander appropriate authority and responsibility, on behalf of all the partners, to enforce safety procedures, physical and information security procedures and crew rescue procedures for the Space Station.